-The resolution seeks to raise nearly $1 trillion in new tax revenue over the next 10 years by closing some tax breaks on wealthy Americans.
-The measure cuts government spending by a similar amount.
+The resolution seeks to raise nearly $1 trillion in new tax revenue over the next 10 years by closing some tax breaks and cutting government spending.

 Democrats in the Senate have been criticized for failing to approve a budget since 2009.

-Passage of the measure sets up a political duel with the House of Representatives, which is controlled by Republicans.
+Passage of the measure sets up a political duel with the Republican-controlled House of Representatives.
 The House came up with its own budget plan on Thursday, cutting government spending without raising taxes.

 Neither plan has much of a chance of becoming law.
 But the Senate and House proposals set up starting points for debate that could eventually lead to passage of a budget bill that President Barack Obama could sign into law.